OfficeDev/office-js-docs-pr/reference/excel/chartcollection.md

-# ChartCollection Object (JavaScript API for Excel)
+# ChartCollection object (JavaScript API for Excel)

 A collection of all the chart objects on a worksheet.